 even in textbooks and videos, leading to fuzzy understanding.

 2. ADAPTATIONS, (no such thing as "adaptions") in the evolutionary sense can only "develop" as characteristics of a species, over a long period of time, involving many generations.
-In contrast, in its NON-evolutionary sense, the word is often applied to the changes INDIVIDUALS make (consciously or otherwise) which enable them to survive better in their environment, e.g. "developing resistance to disease" or "adapting to higher altitudes", etc. Every effort should be made to point these things out, and to demand clear and proper usage in class.
-You might encourage the use of other words here, e.g. "adjustment" or "acclimatization".
+In contrast, in its NON-evolutionary sense, the word is often applied to the changes INDIVIDUAL Organisms make (consciously or otherwise) which enable them to survive better in their environment, e.g. "developing resistance to disease" or "adapting to higher altitudes", etc. Every effort should be made to point these things out, and to demand clear and proper usage in class.
+You might encourage the use of other words here, e.g. "adjustment" or "acclimatation".
 Because of this potential for misuse, it's probably best to avoid using "adaptation" as equivalent to the process of evolution, or natural selection, and even avoid using "adaptations" for the product of evolution.
+CLICK HERE for more detailed discussion amd examples of this.

 3. Evolution is NOT the same thing as natural